hopkiw/guest-agent/README.md

 captured in the systemd journal and can be viewed with `journalctl -u google-guest-agent`.

+## Features

-#### Linux account management
+### Linux account management

 The guest agent is responsible for provisioning and deprovisioning user accounts.
-The agent creates user accounts and generates an authorized keys file on the host to permit SSH login.
-User account creation is based on [adding and removing SSH Keys](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys) stored in metadata.
+For users with SSH keys in metadata, the agent creates a local user account and generates an authorized keys file to permit SSH login.
+User account creation is based on
+[adding and removing SSH Keys](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys) stored in metadata.
 The authorized keys file for a Google managed user is deleted when all SSH keys for the user are removed from metadata.